luisriera/Advanced-Lane-Finding/README.md

 ### Managing Bad Frames

 Below is a list of circumstances that could make line detection a challenge even after applying Gradient and Color Thresholding techniques.
-Therefore, it is recommended to always include means to manage such cases.
-In this program, we implemented a weighted average of the previous three frame line coordinates to extrapolate the line the bad frame in question.

 * Too bright or too cloudy days
 * Shadows on the road
 * Car goes into a tunnel
 * Sharper turns
 * Tire or other marks on the road

+The following two short animations illustrate the improvement in line detection when having a manage line detection approach.
+The challenge in the original video involve a sudden change in the lane color, asphalt road to concrete bridge, and some tire marks.
+Even though the manage line detection video is not perfect in this case, it is significantly better than the unmanage approaches, I believe that it is just matter of tuning how many frames to average.

+![unmanaged_line_detection]
+![managed_line_detection]

+The performance of the pipeline used in this project did not work to expectation on the given challenge.
+The result is completely unacceptable, see harder_challenge_video.mp4 videos on the `output_images` folder.